csswizardry/pr.ofile.me/README.md

 If you don’t mind the attribution link then feel free to download the project as normal and get started!

+### Try before you buy

+If you want to use pr.ofile.me before deciding to donate then you can just download the project files as usual and then retrospectively [make a purchase through Gumroad](http://gum.co/VqTV) once you’re happy with things.

 ## Demo

 My demo card can be found at